Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 In this chapter, Alice comes across two footmen, a Fish-Footman and a Frog-Footman.
 They discuss a Queen’s invitation to a Duchess to play croquet.

 After a confusing conversation, Alice enters a chaotic house, where she meets the Duchess, her sneezing baby, and a grinning Cheshire Cat.
-Alice is worried the baby will be harmed due to the chaos in the house, and carries it to safety but it turns into a pig and runs away.
+Alice is worried the baby will be harmed in the chaos of the house.
+She carries it to safety but it turns into a pig and runs away.

 Chapter 7: A Mad Tea-Party